openenclave/openenclave/docs/Community/conduct/ConflictPolicy.md

 ../governance/README.md).
 It is the duty of the committee members to receive and address reports while maintaining the confidentiality of the reporter.

-We will investigate every complaint, but you may not receive a direct response.
+We will investigate every incident, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported incidents, which may range from not taking action to permanent expulsion from the project and project-sponsored spaces.
 We will notify the accused of the report and